 Gorilla tracking and habituation experience

 Gorilla permits in Uganda are issued by the Uganda Wildlife Authority (UWA), a government body that manages tourism and wildlife conservation.
 It is possible to book the permits directly with UWA, but the most convenient way is to use a reliable tour operator.
 Most tour operators include a gorilla permit as part of the overall cost of a gorilla safari.
-Book at least six months ahead of travel to ensure availability.
+In peak seasons (June to August and December to February), you usually need to book at least six months ahead of travel to ensure availability.
+At quieter times of the year, there is a fair chance of last-minute availability.

 How Many Gorilla Permits Are Available in Uganda?